alban12/awale/README.md

 # awale
-A python agent for playing the awake game
+A swift implementation of UCT as applied to play the awale game